anjaliannahuja/remind/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  The product is a reminder app where customers can enter their phone number and schedule a text, phone call, or email sent to them when they want.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  The product is marketed towards people who need to be reminded about tasks at a specific time.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.